SimonLab/CV/README.md

 # Simon Labondance

 I am a Full-stack JavaScript web developer with a background in Mathematics and Information Technology.
-I have recently graduate from [Founders And Coders](http://www.foundersandcoders.com/), an intensive and highly selective web development bootcamp, and I am now seeking for new projects where I can continue to enhance my skills.
+I have recently graduate from [Founders And Coders](http://www.foundersandcoders.com/), an intensive and highly selective web development bootcamp, and I am now looking for new projects where I can continue to enhance my skills.

 Logical yet also creative, I love learning new concepts and testing new ideas in my code, and I always strive to find the best solution to problems.

 ## Skills

 - **JavaScript**
-- **Hapijs**
+- **Node.js**
-- **Nodejs**
+- **hapi**
 - **HTML5**
 - **CSS3**
 - **Redis**
-- **MongoDB**
 - **Deployment with Heroku**
 - **version controlling with Git and Github**
 - **Test Driven Development with Tape and Lab**